Home Feng Shui for a Better Life – 7 steps

 3- Pay attention to your living room

 A living room is a very vulnerable room in the house because normally is close to an entrance.
-A good rule is to keep the sofa anchored to the wall, opening space for the good energy to flow.
+A good Feng Shui rule is to keep the sofa anchored to the wall, opening space for the good energy to flow.
 Circular or oval center tables are preferable, as energy flows better around it than around the squared ones.
-By the way, if you need some help getting your partner on board for your home renovations and Feng Shui decor, find some useful tips here.
+Feng Shui living room is all about letting positive energy in.

 According to Feng Shui principles, the ‘fire’ element – associated with high energy and creativity – will enhance fame and recognition when placed on a south-facing wall.
 “Red, purple and hot pink colours, decorative lights and images of sunshine and animals are ideal for this.